parisminton/git-redact/README.md

 ### Set up ###

+1. [You've installed Git, right?][2]

-1. Move the *git-redact* file (not to be confused with *.gitredact*; note the hyphen and leading dot in each) somehwere your `$PATH` environment variable will see it, like /usr/local.
-Modify `$PATH` if necessary.
+2. Clone this repo and move the *git-redact* file (not to be confused with *.gitredact*; note the hyphen and leading dot.) somehwere your `$PATH` environment variable will see it, like [/usr/local, if you've set it up.][3]

-2. Switch to the Git repo in which you'll be doing automated redactions.
+3. Switch to the Git repo in which you'll be doing automated redactions.
 Here, you'll need a *.gitredact* file and a directory named *.redacted_originals* (note the leading dot.)
 If you don't make these yourself, **git-redact** will create them if it sees they're missing.

-3. Add patterns to *.gitredact*, [as explained below][2].
+4. Add patterns to *.gitredact*, [as explained below][4].

-4. Work as usual until you're ready to commit.
+5. Work as usual until you're ready to commit.

 ### Run ###